-The results of the project are being disseminated through papers, articles in scholarly journals, workshops, and a seminar.
-Workshops were held in May 2009 and November 2009.
-The next workshop is scheduled for June 2010 (see below).
+The results of the project are disseminated through papers, articles in scholarly journals, online publications, and workshops.

 Injection Grouts for the Conservation of Architectural Surfaces

-The Getty Conservation Institute is hosting a two-day workshop on injection grouts for the conservation of architectural surfaces.
-The workshop will provide an overview of the characteristics, properties, and uses of injection grouts for the conservation of architectural surfaces, including plasters, wall paintings, and mosaics focusing on desirable properties and parameters for their use in conservation.
+The Getty Conservation Institute hosted two-day workshops on injection grouts for the conservation of architectural surfaces.
+The workshops provided an overview of the characteristics, properties, and uses of injection grouts for the conservation of architectural surfaces, including plasters, wall paintings, and mosaics focusing on desirable properties and parameters for their use in conservation.

-Lectures and laboratory components, including demonstrations and practical exercises, will be led by scientists and conservators associated with the GCI Grouts Research and Evaluation Project: Beril Bicer-Simsir, GCI assistant scientist; David Carson, GCI laboratory manager; and Leslie Rainer, conservator and GCI senior project specialist.
+Lectures and laboratory components, including demonstrations and practical exercises, were led by scientists and conservators associated with the GCI Grouts Research and Evaluation Project: Beril Bicer-Simsir, GCI assistant scientist; David Carson, GCI laboratory manager; and Leslie Rainer, conservator and GCI senior project specialist.